equivalent/scrapbook2/archive/blogs/2016-11-28-put-vs-patch.md

 the [Don't PATCH like an idiot discussion](http://williamdurand.fr/2014/02/14/please-do-not-patch-like-an-idiot/#disqus_thread)

-#### the story
+## The story of Firewall

+> This part of an article is reflecting collective effort of [Pobble Devel team](https://github.com/Pobble)

-Several weeks ago we received a bug report that several of our clients are not able to do updates.
+Several weeks ago we received a bug report that one of our clients is not able to do updates.
 We tested several browsers from several different locations around the world via VPN and all was working from everywhere.